© Crown copyright 2017

 3.7 Cease trading

-Tell the Cumbernauld Accounting Team (CAT) at the address below as soon as you know your last day of trading:
+Write to the gambling duties contact address as soon as you know your last day of trading:

 We’ll then take appropriate action to: